OlivierHnt/RadiiPolynomial.jl/README.md

 (2.232051998824705e-6, true)
 ```

 That `proved == true` is what distinguishes this from a standard numerical ODE solver: it is now a theorem that a genuine analytic solution of the initial value problem lies within `inf(ie)` of the polynomial `u_bar`, and that it is the only one within `sup(ie)`.
-A complete walkthrough of this proof is given in [The logistic equation](https://OlivierHnt.github.io/RadiiPolynomial.jl/stable/getting_started/logistic_equation).
+A complete walkthrough of this validation is given in [The logistic equation](https://OlivierHnt.github.io/RadiiPolynomial.jl/stable/getting_started/logistic_equation).

 ### 🧭 Documentation

-**[The radii polynomial approach](https://OlivierHnt.github.io/RadiiPolynomial.jl/stable/radii_polynomial_approach)** -- The Radii Polynomial Theorem, and the five steps every proof follows.
+**[The radii polynomial approach](https://OlivierHnt.github.io/RadiiPolynomial.jl/stable/radii_polynomial_approach)** -- The Radii Polynomial Theorem, and the five steps every validation follows.
 Start here if the method is new to you.

-**[Getting started](https://OlivierHnt.github.io/RadiiPolynomial.jl/stable/getting_started/first_proof)** -- Four short pages, from a cube root to an infinite-dimensional problem.
+**[Getting started](https://OlivierHnt.github.io/RadiiPolynomial.jl/stable/getting_started/first_validation)** -- Four short pages, from a cube root to an infinite-dimensional problem.
 Look here if you have never done a computer-assisted proof.

-**[Examples](https://OlivierHnt.github.io/RadiiPolynomial.jl/stable/examples/index_examples)** -- Worked proofs of steady states, periodic orbits, branches through folds and whole regions of parameter space.
+**[Examples](https://OlivierHnt.github.io/RadiiPolynomial.jl/stable/examples/index_examples)** -- Worked validations of steady states, periodic orbits, branches through folds and whole regions of parameter space.
 Look here for a problem shaped like yours.

 **[Manual](https://OlivierHnt.github.io/RadiiPolynomial.jl/stable/manual/vector_spaces)** -- The reference for spaces, sequences, operators and norms.
 Look here when you need a particular tool.